 In my opinion, Nvidia is much more fairly valued after the recent 25% correction in price.
 I had anticipated this valuation for the second half of 2025, but it appears to have arrived early.
 That being said, the stock could continue to decline over the next few quarters.
 If it does, I will be looking to buy a large stake in NVDA, as I believe the long-term growth prospects remain intact amid trends in robotics and automation.

 Based on my analysis, NVDA could reach a stock price of approximately $150 in 12 months.
 This suggests that the growth story for NVDA is far from over, and the autonomous revolution, with Nvidia at its epicenter, is still in its nascent stages.
-As a result, NVDA is a Buy.
+As a result, NVDA could be a Buy.